 Friday 4 June 2021 The Calile Hotel, Brisbane 8:00am – 5:00pm

-Doctors’ Health in Queensland proudly invites you to attend an unmissable health and wellness forum for our Queensland Doctors
+Doctors’ Health in Queensland promotes health and wellness for our Queensland Doctors

 This past year has highlighted that a focus on doctors’ health is vital for the delivery of high quality, safe health care for our community.
 Supporting the health of doctors benefits the individual doctor, their health care team and the patients they care for.